Noah091213/SoftwareUdviklingExam/README.md

 ## About the Project

-This is a text based fighting game, about leveling up and slaying foes!
+This is a text based fighting game called The Arena, about leveling up and slaying foes!

 It is made in C++ and written in Windows 10, but has to run in Linux, specifically Ubuntu 22.04.